 Follow the hashtags

 Social listening is an extension of social media monitoring.
-It is about not only noticing what is going on, but also responding to it.
+It is about not only noticing what is going on but also responding to it.
 This develops trust and relationship.
 While an immediate response is probably outside the job description of most federal public service employees, recommending a strategic response to particular comments and growing concerns could save some headaches further down the line.
 Strategically, because there is no time or need to respond to everything.
-But if there is no response at all, the perception grows that government doesn’t care, or worse – that a policy is deliberately designed to cause harm.
+But if there is no response at all, the perception grows that government doesn’t care, or worse – a policy is deliberately designed by the government to cause harm.